Budha: Iconography

-Budha's iconography, according to Roshen Dalal, is as a benevolent male god with green body, draped into yellow clothes, holding a scimitar, a club, and a shield.
-He is riding a chariot, drawn by eight yellow horses; and in illustrations, he rides a lion and has four arms, and in Budha Temple he is depicted riding a lion.
+According to Roshen Dalal, Budha's iconography depicts him as a benevolent male deity with green body, draped in yellow clothes, and holding a scimitar, a club, and a shield.
+He is shown riding a chariot drawn by eight yellow horses.
+In some illustrations, he has four arms and rides a lion; in the Budha Temple, he is depicted riding a lion.